 A platform can have all the bells and whistles, but if it's clunky and difficult to use, your team won't adopt it.
 The best tools are designed with the seller's daily workflow in mind.
 Look for a clean, intuitive interface that integrates directly into the tools you already use, like your inbox.
 A platform like Mixmax, which lives inside Gmail, reduces friction and makes it easy for reps to access powerful features without having to learn a whole new system.
 A positive user experience is crucial for driving adoption and ensuring you get the full return on your investment.

-How Do These Platforms Integrate with Your CRM?
+How Does a Sales Engagement Platform Integrate with Your CRM?

 A sales engagement platform that doesn’t play well with your CRM is like a car without an engine—it might look good, but it won’t get you anywhere.
 The whole point of these tools is to streamline your work, and that starts with a seamless connection to your system of record.
 When your platforms are truly connected, you eliminate the tedious task of manually logging activities and toggling between tabs.